iemilov/caafs-platform/README.md

 ```
 http(s)://NAMEOFYOURAPIAPP.azurewebsites.net/docs/
 ```
-3. Login through the http://goiotapi.azurewebsites.net/api/login with the initial username and password
+3. **Login through the http://NAMEOFYOURAPIAPP.azurewebsites.net/api/login with the initial username and password**

-4. Get the token and start using the other APIs as described "Run the application locally"
+4. **Get the token and start using the other APIs as in [Run the application locally](#run-the-application-locally)**

 **Note**: If you test the APIs on the Browser please be sure that you load the main url only with http// and not htpps// since you do not have the htpps certifactes on your local machine